oestrich/ex_venture/docs/admin/events.md

 Options:

 - `message`: The emote to send, template param of `[name]` is available
+- `status_reset`: If provided, it resets the internal status of the NPC back to the default, boolean
 - `status_key`: If provided, changes the status key
 - `status_line`: If provided, changes the status line for the character, template param of `[name]` is available
 - `status_listen`: If provided, changes the status listen text for the character, template param of `[name]` is available